nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 <br>

 #### 4c.
-Approach 3: Run the workflow on a non-OSD dataset using a user-created runsheet
+Approach 3: Run the workflow on a non-GeneLab dataset using a user-created runsheet

 > Note: Specifications for creating a runsheet manually are described [here](examples/runsheet/README.md).